RSkinderowicz/MMAS-for-UTPP/README.md

 # MMAS-for-UTPP
-Source code for the upcoming paper: Solving the Uncapacitated Traveling Purchaser Problem with MAX-MIN Ant System
+Here will be a source code for the the upcoming paper: Solving the Uncapacitated Traveling Purchaser Problem with MAX-MIN Ant System.
+TODO